 We helped pioneer the emerging field of trial consulting in 1981.
-We are one of the oldest and most respected trial consulting firms in the country.
+We are one of the most experienced jury research and trial consulting firms in the country.

 We use science and experience to develop winning trial strategies that focus on the behavioral component of how a jury arrives at a verdict.